 During our early morning and late afternoon walks to Lovers Point we'd spot sea otters in the water, including mothers with their pups in February!
 Amongst the cypress trees and calla lilies along the peninsula we also discovered a beach full of harbor seals at the Hopkins Marine Station near the aquarium.
 And you may occasionally spot black-tailed deer in the yards around Pacific Grove as well.
 Also around the peninsula we spotted racoons in the neighborhood, sea lions at the end of Coast Guard Pier in Monterey, brown pelicans, cormorants, white egrets, blue heron, and many species of sea gulls as well.

-We enjoyed the Monterey Bay Aquarium with of its local aquatic species exhibits, and loved the quaint, coastal shopping district at Carmel-by-the-sea as well.
-And Cannery Row in Monterey, made famous by novelist John Steinbeck, is full of great shops, galleries and restaurants.
+We enjoyed the Monterey Bay Aquarium with all of its local California aquatic species.
+The kelp forest, giant Pacific octopus, seven-gilled sharks and sea otters are personal favorites.
+You can also experience a pool full of bat rays, tidepools full of colorful wildlife, and even stand inside an ocean wave!
+Approximately 6 miles to the South is the quaint, coastal shopping district at Carmel-by-the-sea.
+Carmel's large, crescent-shaped white sand beach is impressive as well.
+And Cannery Row in nearby Monterey, made famous by novelist John Steinbeck, is full of tourist shops, art galleries and restaurants.